What are Physical hazards at workplace?

-- If a worker needs a vacation, if its OK, just send him into a vacation.
-If not possible, for any reason, never refuse without explaining to him why this is not the right time for a vacation, besides give him a time for getting a vacation.
+- If a worker needs a vacation, if it’s OK, just send him on a vacation.
+If not possible, for any reason, never refuse without explaining to him why this is not the right time for a vacation, besides giving him time for getting a vacation.

 Never Ever Refuse An Employee’s Vacation Without a Good Reason.

-In my country, we heard about an employee who came up to the roof of the workplace building, and he committed suicide just because his boss put him under stress and refused to send him into a vacation.
+In my country, we heard about an employee who came up to the roof of the workplace building and committed suicide just because his boss put him under stress and refused to send him on a vacation.